-How tiny, volunteer nonprofit raised $57 million for Ukraine
+How a tiny, volunteer nonprofit raised $57 million for Ukraine

 “I saw the destruction with my own eyes.
 You crawl out of your hiding place in the morning.
 You go out into the street, and you see that a new building has been destroyed,” Prykhodko says.
 “I was experiencing what Ukrainians had been experiencing.”

 She visited the warehouse where Razom stores supplies when they arrive in Ukraine.
-There, volunteers take requests from hospitals, first responders, and military units.
+There, volunteers take requests from hospitals, first responders and military units.
 About 20 drivers then take the supplies all over the country.

 While there, she traveled with one of the groups Razom funds to deliver aid to small towns near the border with Russia that had been liberated only a few weeks earlier after months of occupation.
 The locals she met were mostly people who couldn’t easily flee: They were elderly or disabled or had young children.
 They didn’t even flinch at the nearby shelling, Prykhodko says.
 Some were living in homes that had been destroyed except for a single room and lacked a kitchen or bathroom.